 We’ll discuss both of these things in more detail below.

 Diesel Particulate Filter (DPF) Regen

 DPF regen happens when the trapped particulates heat up enough to combust and turn to ash.
-The built-up soot is thereby removed as gaseous carbon dioxide.
+The built-up soot is then removed as gaseous carbon dioxide.

 No active changes in engine operation are involved.
-Diesel trucks on a heavy duty cycle, for example climbing a lot of hills, should have no problem passively regenerating their DPF.
-Under these conditions, soot burns off as fast as it is generated.
+As another example, diesel trucks that frequently climb hills should have no problem passively regenerating their DPF.
+Under these conditions, soot burns off as fast as it is generated!

-But even a forced regen will not work if soot levels have grown so high they have overwhelmed the DPF.
-At about 85% soot capacity and above, the DPF will need to be either removed and cleaned, or replaced.
-A new filter can cost $5,000 or more.
+But even a forced regen will not work if soot levels have overwhelmed the DPF.
+At about 85% soot capacity and above, the DPF will need to be either removed and cleaned or replaced.

 DPF and Preventive Maintenance